Coordinates of Disappearance

 That detail mattered.

-This wasn’t our first tattoo together.
-He once traveled from the far north of Germany just to get tattooed — something I still remember clearly.
-His first piece was a small beach chair flash, discreet, almost hidden in my portfolio.
-Not because I dislike it, but because the photo never did it justice.
-His skin reacts fast, turns red immediately, and back then I didn’t yet have the tools to translate that into a strong image.
+Years ago, he traveled from the far north of Germany just to get tattooed.
+Something I still remember clearly.
+His first piece was a small beach chair flash — discreet, almost hidden in my portfolio.
+Not because I don’t like it, but because the photograph never did it justice.
+His skin reacts fast, turns red immediately, and at the time I didn’t yet have the tools to translate that into a strong image.

 This time, he came back before heading to sea again — and asked for red.

-We talked about life onboard, about routines, boredom, discipline.
+The session itself was slow and generous.
+We talked about life onboard.
+About routines.
+Boredom.
+Discipline.
 About what you can’t do at sea as much as what you can.
 It became clear very quickly: this isn’t freedom in the romantic sense.
-It’s precision, responsibility, and endurance.
+It’s precision.
+Responsibility.
+Endurance.

 A fish that hides a trident.